JaegerLab/JEDI-1P-Kv_widefield_imaging_preprocessing_pipeline/README.md

     The above set of example parameter could be used in awake behaving mice.
     For lightly anesthetized mice of which the heart rate might be lower, an alternative set of filters could be [4, 20], [1, 4], [0.
 1] Hz instead for the reference channel.

 4. An empirically determined photobleaching model is also necessary for the photobleaching correction.
 An example file is included in this repository.
 Full path of the file is required for the file to be load properly.

 ## Note that the step-wise regression is not limited to 3 steps.
-The regression steps as well as corresponding frequency ranges can be added or subtracted based on specific experimental need.
+The regression steps as well as corresponding frequency ranges can be added or removed based on specific experimental need.

 **The following toolbox is needed to be installed on Matlab:
 Signal Processing Toolbox